ParaICL: Towards Parallel In-Context Learning: Experiments

 \subsection{Experiment Setup for ParaICL}

 When setting up experiments for ParaICL, we maintain consistency with the demonstration examples used in baseline methods to ensure a fair comparison.
-To demonstrate the effectiveness of ParaICL, we conduct experiments with varying numbers of total demonstration examples, specifically 3, 9, and 15, while keeping the count of parallel batches at three.
+To demonstrate the effectiveness of ParaICL, we conduct experiments with varying numbers of total demonstration examples, specifically 3, 9, and 15, while keeping the count of parallel batches at three \footnote{ParaICL focuses on optimally using any number of available examples, and as such, we do not experiment with hundreds or thousands of examples.}.
 Consequently, this results in 1, 3, and 5 demonstration examples per batch across the three settings.
 The impact of batch numbers will be elaborated in Section \ref{sec:num_batches}.
 Each experimental run is carried out with three random seeds for the selection of demonstration examples, and the results are averaged for reporting.
-Our main experiments are conducted using open-source models, including Llama2-7B-Chat and Mistral-7B-Instruct-v0.2 \footnote{Due to cost concern, the validation of ParaICL's effectiveness on close-source models is conducted on a more compact dataset in Section \ref{sec:close_llm}.}.
-We utilize supervised SimCSE with BERT base to compute sentence embeddings.
+Our main experiments are conducted using open-source models\footnote{Due to cost concern, the validation of ParaICL's effectiveness on closed-source models is conducted on a more compact dataset in Section \ref{sec:close_llm}.}, including Llama-2-7B-Chat and Mistral-7B-Instruct-v0.2.
+We utilize supervised SimCSE \citep{simcse} with BERT base to compute sentence embeddings.